AEW Double or Nothing lineup: The latest card for Sunday's event, pay-per-view pricing - Pro Wrestling Dot Net

 -Jade Cargill vs. Anna Jay for the TBS Championship

--Adam Cole vs. TBA in the Men’s Owen Hart Cup Tournament Final
+-Adam Cole vs. Samoa Joe in the men’s Owen Hart Cup Tournament Final

 -“The Young Bucks” Matt Jackson and Nick Jackson vs. Matt Hardy and Jeff Hardy